 The only issue here, other than the relative heft of the thing, is that it’s splashproof rather than properly waterproof, but we can’t imagine that being a huge problem for most people.

 - Treat your vinyl to one of the best budget turntables available

-- Read more: the best turntables on the planet right now
+- Read more: The best turntables on the planet

 The latest in the waterproof Megaboom series is tough, hard-wearing and can handle a drop of one metre.
 It can also float, which will make a last second scramble to retrieve your device from the bath or swimming pool much easier.

 It’s somewhat larger than the Boom, and that increase in size is reflected in its 90dB output, bass tones and 360-degree projection.
 Its Bluetooth range is impressive too, and can be 150 feet away from your device.
 You’ll want to be close by though, as this stylish piece of kit will be very appealing to those who favour a five finger discount.

 It might look a bit too classy for some rough and tumble, but the Denon Envaya DSB-250BT is water-resistant and, thanks to its rubber casing, will withstand knocks, although we’d stop short of dropping it from a roof.
 But that’s just common sense.

 Sound-wise, it’s very accomplished - as you’d expect from a brand with Denon’s reputation in the hi-fi world.
 It’s got a decent battery life, too – playback can last up to 13 hours at what squares would describe as a ‘sensible volume’ – and it can be recharged using a microUSB port.

 Like the earlier Clip 2, this slightly larger JBL model can be immersed in water and its built-in carabiner means you can attach it to your backpack, or belt loop, if you really want to cut a dash at the next party or festival.